epruesse/ARB/branches/refactor/UNIT_TESTER/README.txt

       Exceptions:
       - If test name starts with 'TEST_###' (where ### are digits), it declares a test with priority ###.
         The default priority is 100.
 Lower numbers mean higher priority, i.e. start more early.
-      - If test name starts with 'TEST_SLOW' the test is executed after all other tests.
+      - If test name starts with 'TEST_SLOW' the test is executed after other tests.
         These is meant to indicate "slow" tests (i.e. tests which need more than a second to execute).
         The priority of slow tests is '900'.

+   Order of test units:

+      Tests from each unit (aka library) run consecutive.
+      The order of the units is defined in ARB Makefile.

 3. Valgrinding test code